I simply didn’t know what I didn’t know. The CPI course opened my eyes to all the resources, data, and tools available to community groups.

 Core Classes: $50 total for the orientation and 3 core classes (required)

 Special Topic Classes: $25 per class (minimum 2 required) (Courses fees will be adjusted for online sessions.)

 Course fees cover our costs of a buffet dinner and materials.
 You will receive handout materials at every session and a “Neighborhood Planning Workbook”.

 Partial scholarships are available ($50) for those with financial need.
-You may also indicate your interest on the application to be a program "Champion" by paying for someone's scholarship.
+Participants can also choose to be a program "Champion" by paying for someone's scholarship.

-You will also be required to complete a “Final Project” of your choosing.
+You will also be required to complete a final paper or presentation of your choosing.
 You will receive information about this at the first class.
-One way to meet the project requirement is to make a presentation at the optional Workshop session of the course.
-Upon completing the 3 core classes, 2 electives, and a "final project”, you earn “Citizen Planner Certificate of Completion”.
+One way to meet the project requirement is to make a presentation at the optional Workshop session at the end of the course.

 Upon completing the orientation, 3 core classes, 2 special topic classes, and a final paper or presentation, you earn a Citizen Planner Certificate of Completion.